 To do list, check!

-Anyway I’m talking 5 years ago here, something that I would pick up much quicker now after all those years of cooking, baking and blogging.
+Anyway I am talking 5 years ago here, something that I would pick up much quicker now after all those years of cooking, baking and blogging.

 Give it Another Go

-I’m not that much into baking but I could easily use the puff pastry to make a quiche of some sorts.
-Or croissants for breakfast.
-Sounds good though!
+I have to admit that I am not that much into baking but I could easily use the puff pastry to make a quiche of some sorts.
+Or fresh croissants for breakfast.

 Belgian Chicken Vol Au Vent Stew